Where there’s a swill

-Further down the river, Temple Coffee Bakery n’ Pool Sky Lounge is a super-funky bakery by day – all glass and metal with thoughts of running away to New York to make it as a dancer – and a cool open-air, rooftop live music venue by night, with a direct view of the river.
+Further down the Siem Reap river, Temple Coffee Bakery n Pool Sky Lounge is a super-funky bakery by day – all glass and metal with thoughts of running away to New York to make it as a dancer – and a cool open-air, rooftop live music venue by night, with a direct view of the river.

-Meanwhile, Balthazar Wine Bar offers a sophisticated setting to indulge in some fine wines from across the globe, along with plates of charcuterie, cheeses and gratinated toasts.
+Meanwhile, Balthazar Wine Bar offers a sophisticated setting to indulge in some fine wines sourced from all across the globe, along with plates of charcuterie, cheeses and gratinated toasts.